ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

         <script type="text/javascript" src="/jwplayer/jwplayer.js"></script>
         <video class="jwplayer" src="/uploads/video.mp4" poster="/uploads/image.jpg"></video>

 That's it!
-As long as you have everything in the right place, the <video> tag will be replaced on your page by the JW Player.
+As long as you have everything in the right place, all <video> tags on your page whose class is **jwplayer** will be replaced on your page by the JW Player.

 Setup Syntax